Hamlet (place): Indonesia

 All over Indonesia, hamlets are translated as "small village", desa or kampung.
 They are known as dusun in Central Java and East Java, banjar in Bali, jorong or kampuang in West Sumatra.

 Netherlands

 The Dutch words for hamlet are gehucht or buurtschap.
 A gehucht or buurtschap has, compared to a dorp (village), no infrastructure (i.e. no inn, no school, no store) and contains often only one street, bearing the same name.
 The houses and farms of a gehucht or a buurtschap can be scattered.
 Though there are strong similarities between a gehucht and buurtschap, the words are not interchangeable.
-A gehucht officially counts as an independent place of residence (e.g. Wateren), while a buurtschap officially is a part of an other place (e.g. Bartlehiem, part of Wyns).
+A gehucht officially counts as an independent place of residence (e.g. Wateren), while a buurtschap officially is a part of another place (e.g. Bartlehiem, part of Wyns).